iamkirankumaryadav/DAX/README.md

 4. `Primary` Key : Uniquely identifies each `row` of a table, and match `Foreign` keys in related `Fact` tables.
 5. `Cardinality` : The `uniqueness` of values in the column.

+### Important points about Data Modeling

+1. Use `Star` schema (One to Many) relationship.
+2. Always create a relationship with `one way` filters.
+3. Only include the data you need for analysis.
+4. Split out individual `Date` and `Time` components from `DateTime` field.
+5. `Disable` the refreshing of Data if that do not need refresh everytime from the Power Query Editor.

 ### Important Facts

 1. When we increase the number of `columns` the number of `rows` also increases because the combination increases.